Would you like to read more often?

 “…in order for us to truly create and contribute to the world, we have to be able to connect countless dots, to cross-pollinate ideas from a wealth of disciplines, to combine and recombine these pieces and build new castles.”

-Alongside work, Franklin put aside several hours every morning and evening for reading and self-examination.
+Reading more often can also change your life in unexpected ways.
+Benjamin Franklin set aside several hours every morning and evening for reading and self-examination.

 Each morning he asked himself:

 Franklin’s life demonstrates how we can manage our downtime and incorporate important reading and self-examination activities into our busy days.

 For example, lots of people read at the end of the day.
 This, perhaps, is one reason why Benjamin Franklin made time for reading in the morning and afternoon.